NGC 3861

 NGC 3861 is a large barred spiral galaxy with a ring-like structure located about 310 million light-years away in the constellation Leo.
 It was discovered by astronomer John Herschel on March 23, 1827.
 NGC 3861 is a member of the Leo Cluster and has a normal amount of neutral hydrogen (H I) and ionised hydrogen (H II).

-NGC 3861 is a low luminosity type II Seyfert galaxy.
+NGC 3861 is a low luminosity Type II Seyfert galaxy.
 However, it is also classified as a LINER galaxy.

-On March 7, 2014, a type Ia supernova designated as SN 2014aa was discovered in NGC 3861.
+Supernovae

+Two supernovae have been observed in NGC 3861: